 Danielle Guttman Klein

-Danielle Guttman Klein serves as Executive Vice President of Marketing for Klein Financial Corporation.
+Danielle Guttman Klein serves as Executive Vice President for Klein Financial Corporation.
 She is currently working on housing portfolios with an aggregate value exceeding 650 million dollars, designing and implementing innovative programs to improve major apartment developments that include affordable residential components.
 Her marketing and program development for Klein Financial seeks to create a model for utilizing the assets of the multifamily housing Industry to generate funds for mission objectives that seek to provide a risk adjusted, class leading, yield for capital, while delivering a high value to all residents, particularly including an affordable housing component.
 She also serves as Vice Chairman of the Klein Financial Board of Directors.

 Ms. Guttman Klein has dedicated her career to corporate leadership roles that serve her commitments to 1) multifamily rental housing including affordable housing resources for families and seniors; 2) improving health care and medical research funding for chronic disease and injuries; 3) preserving the environment and global climate policy and 4) reducing hunger in America.